femisharomi/notepad/README.md

 - Ensure you have the latest version of Qt installed for Win or Mac: [https://www.qt.io/product/development-tools](https://www.qt.io/product/development-tools).
 - Current build folders contain the .app for MacOS.
   - If you're on Windows you will need to build and run the source code to create a Win build of the application.

-## Installation
-[Provide detailed steps on how to install your project.
-Include any configuration steps.]

 ## Pre-commit Hook
 * Copy&paste the pre-commit file (it does not have a file ext) from templates/ to .git/hooks/ to ensure the correct file header is generated for each C/C++ file type committed back to the branch.